 08:45 – 08:50 – Welcome Address

 08:50 – 09:30 – Keynote Session: Managing Senior Executive and Founder Wellbeing and Resilience in Times of Crisis

 Strategies for senior executives and founders to build personal resilience and manage the impact of relentless stresses in leading modern businesses on their own mental and physical wellbeing.

-Moderator: Rob Hind, Director and Chair, HR in Law (UK)
+Moderator: Rob Hind, People in Law (UK)

 Prof. Pieter Kruger, Cognacity (UK)

 Elaine Aarons, Withers LLP (UK)